engrchrishenry/eye_blink_detection/README.md

 python main.py --video "path_to_video"
 ```

+After running [main.py](https://github.com/engrchrishenry/eye_blink_detection/blob/main/main.py), a window will pop up to check the orientation of the video file.
+If the video orientation is incorrect, press 'r' to rotate the frame until orientation is fixed.
+Once orientation if fixed, press 'q' to proceed.
+If orientation is already correct, directly press 'q' to skip this step.

+See results in 'results_<video_name>' folder (if save = 1). 'results_<video_name>' will contain:
+- Output video file
+- Excel file containing the average EAR values for each frame in the video.
+- An image file containing the graph of average EAR values with respect to frame number.
+- A CSV file containg information such as blink count and blink frequency.

 #### Parameters
 ```
 usage: main.py [-h] --video VIDEO [--dat DAT] [--scale SCALE] [--th_b TH_B] [--visualize VISUALIZE] [--save SAVE] [--pos POS]